Pshy0/pshy_merge/README.md

 [Mattseba's scripts (FunCorp only)](https://atelier801.com/topic?f=6&t=894050&p=1#m13) - Name the files `vs_teams_with_antimacro.lua` and `vs_teams_without_antimacro.lua` respectively.
 Note that the latest versions should accept the `!vs.` command prefix.

-Run `make combined/MODULE_NAME.combined.lua` to compile a specific script.
+Run `make combined/MODULE_NAME.combined.lua` to compile a single script.

 Run `make allall` to compile every modulepack possible, but this require you to download every single third-party script.